-The term “King James Only” was invented by those who oppose the defense of the King James Bible and its underlying Hebrew and Greek texts.
+The term “King James Only” was invented by those who oppose the defense of the King James Bible and its underlying original language texts.
 It was intended to be a term of approbation, and it is usually defined in terms of extremism.

 I have been labeled “King James Only” because of my writings on the subject of Bible texts and versions.
 To set the record straight, let me explain what I believe.
-I know from decades of experience and extensive travels that this is also what a large number of other King James Bible defenders believe.
+I know that this is also what a large number of other King James Bible defenders believe.

 I WILL ACCEPT THE LABEL OF “KING JAMES ONLY” IF IT MEANS THE FOLLOWING:

 If “King James Only” defines one who believes that God has given infallible Scripture in the original Greek and Hebrew writings and that He has preserved that in the Hebrew Masoretic and Greek Received Text and that we have a beautiful translation of it in the English language in the Authorized Version, call me “King James Only.”

 If “King James Only” defines one who believes modern textual criticism is heresy, call me “King James Only.”
 Prior to the Internet era, I spent hundreds of dollars to obtain the writings of the men who have been at the forefront of developing the theories underlying modern textual criticism, and I have read them.
 They are not dependable.
 They refuse to approach the Bible text from a position of faith in divine preservation.
 Most of them are out-and-out heretics, and I refuse to lean upon their scholarship.
 I am convinced they do not have the spiritual discernment necessary to know where the inspired, preserved Word of God is located today.